Theatre of Scotland: Renaissance drama

 Costume for court masques, performed at the weddings of prominent courtiers including James Stewart, 1st Lord Doune, was managed by the wardrobe servant Servais de Condé.
 Courtiers dressed as shepherds for a masque at Castle Campbell in 1562.
 James VI and his wife Anne of Denmark personally dressed in costume and took part in masques.
 These performances typically involved music, dance, and disguise.

 In July 1598, scholars from Edinburgh High School put on a play.
 Costumes were made for the characters of a Pope, two Cardinals, and several friars.
 A scaffold or stage was made at the school and erected at the High Tolbooth.
 After the performance the costumes were donated to the poor.
-The English system of professional companies of players and theatres that developed in this period was absent in Scotland, but James VI signalled his interest in drama by arranging for a company of English players led by Lawrence Fletcher and Martin Slater to erect a playhouse and perform in 1599.
+The English system of professional companies of players and theatres that developed in this period was absent in Scotland, but in 1599 James VI gave a strong signal of his support for drama, overruling the opposition of the Reformed Kirk in insisting that a playhouse be provided off the High Street in Edinburgh for a company of English players led by Lawrence Fletcher and Martin Slater.

 The loss of a royal court when James VI inherited the crown of England in 1603 meant there was no force to counter the Kirk's dislike of theatre, which struggled to survive in Scotland.
 However, it was not entirely extinguished.
 Surviving plays for the period include William Alexander's Monarchicke Tragedies, written just before his departure with the king for England in 1603.
 They were closet dramas in the advice for princes tradition, designed to be read rather than performed, and already indicate Alexander's preference for southern English over the Scots language.